Scientology and religious groups: Roman Catholic Church

-The Roman Catholic Church has not made official doctrinal pronouncements specifically related to Scientology, however Cardinal Marc Ouellet stated "Scientology is something else.
+The Roman Catholic Church has not made official doctrinal pronouncements specifically related to Scientology, but Cardinal Marc Ouellet stated "Scientology is something else.
 For me, this community is not a Church."
 Certain beliefs that are widely associated with Scientology, such as reincarnation, are specifically rejected by the Catholic Church as being incompatible with Catholic belief and practice.
 Scientology is also, according to a number of religious scholars, a form of gnosticism, which would make it hard to reconcile with Roman Catholicism and other denominations that regard gnosticism as a heresy.

 New religious movement scholar Douglas E. Cowan compares the basic auditing session in Scientology to the Roman Catholic confessional.
 He writes, "the auditing session is about confession – the discovery, revelation, and absolution of critical life experiences."
 He differentiates the two, however, the confession is mediated by the physicality of the screen and auditing is mediated by the e-meter.